Operational risk intelligence maps external disruption signals to company-specific operational exposure and response decisions.

 Yes.
 We support CSV/JSON exports, webhooks, and can add custom connectors for ERP, TMS, procurement, risk, or BI workflows.

-We can deploy to your VPC or on-prem for data-sensitive workloads.
+We can deploy to your VPC or on premise for data-sensitive workloads.
 For most pilots, a secure hosted workflow is faster.

 A focused pilot can start in about 2 weeks with one geography, product line, or supplier group, then expand from there.

 Yes.
-Where data is available, we can model tier-2 exposure directly.
-Where it is incomplete, we use structured assumptions and clearly label confidence levels.
+Where data is available, indirect exposure can be included.
+Where it is incomplete, assumptions and confidence levels are made visible.

 We prioritize operational relevance over alert volume.
-Signals are filtered against your actual footprint, severity, proximity, and likely business impact.
+Signals are filtered against the agreed footprint and likely business impact.

 Typical users include supply chain, procurement, logistics, operations, compliance, risk, security, and executive teams responsible for continuity.